Watch the training video here!

 Lesson #2: Explain the entire refrigeration cycle through the system

 Have students visually work their way through the entire system.
 They can start with the high pressure discharge gas coming out of the compressor and follow it through the system.
-They’ll see the pressure changes in the gauges and the sub-cooled liquid coming out of the compressor.
+They’ll see the pressure changes in the gauges and the sub-cooled liquid coming out of the condenser.

 Lesson #3: Run the system using a single or dual evaporator